adzejs/adze/docs/guide/data.md

 The log timestamp data object contains timestamp values in multiple formats from when the log instance was terminated.

+> utcTimezoneOffset and iso8601 properties: Version >= 1.1

 ### Interface

 ```typescript